 Stick out your tongue and take a long, hard look.
 Does it have a slightly white or light yellowish coating?
-We thought so.
 This coating is an accumulation of bacteria, food debris, toxins and dead cells.
-Also referred to as ama in ayurvedic medicine, this accumulation is the residue of undigested food.
-We know, how appetizing.
+Also referred to as ama in Ayurvedic medicine, this accumulation is the residue of undigested food.
 So why aren’t you doing something about it?

 We wash our hair and face, brush our teeth and skin, clean our nails and ears, so why not clean the tongue?
 The tongue accumulates toxins and gets dirty just like all of our other body parts, and it is in our mouth!
 An unclean tongue not only is unhygienic, but it also poses a substantial health risk to the body.
 From increasing the chances of gum disease, to causing stress on the heart, keeping the tongue free from toxic build up is an essential practice for a healthy body.
 Our simplest health tip?
 Scrape your tongue.

 Tongue scraping, also called jihwa prakshalana, is a cleansing practice that is widely utilized in the Eastern and holistic world.
 It is the practice of taking a metal tongue scraper and pulling it over the tongue in order to remove its coating.
 By removing the coating, or soft plaque from the tongue, you are removing most of the bacteria and other debris that are the primary source of bad breath, plaque or tartar, and acids that may lead to tooth decay.
 The best part is that the tongue is left clean and pink, allowing for a truly refreshing taste in the mouth.
 This practice is one that may seem odd at first, but we promise you that once you get going, you will never go without.
 The sheer image of scraping built up toxins off of your tongue is reason enough to become attached to this practice, but you will be fully converted once checking out the numerous ways in which it can improve your health overall.